Pencil: Eraser attachment

 On 30 March 1858, Hymen Lipman received the first patent for attaching an eraser to the end of a pencil.
 In 1862, Lipman sold his patent to Joseph Reckendorfer for $100,000, who went on to sue pencil manufacturer Faber-Castell for infringement.
 In Reckendorfer v.
 Faber (1875), the Supreme Court of the United States ruled against Reckendorfer, declaring the patent invalid.

 Extenders

-Historian Henry Petroski notes that while ever more efficient means of mass production of pencils had driven the replacement costs down, people for some time continued to use even the stub of a pencil.
+Historian Henry Petroski notes that while ever more efficient means of mass-producing pencils had driven down replacement costs, people continued to use even the stub of a pencil for some time.
 For those who did not feel comfortable using a stub, pencil extenders were sold.
-These devices function something like a porte-crayon...the pencil stub can be inserted into the end of a shaft...Extenders were especially common among engineers and draftsmen, whose favorite pencils were priced dearly.
+These devices function something like a porte-crayon...the pencil stub can be inserted into the end of a shaft...Extenders were especially common among engineers and drafters, whose favourite pencils were priced dearly.
 The use of an extender also has the advantage that the pencil does not appreciably change its heft as it wears down.
 Artists use extenders to maximize the use of their colored pencils.